Adoria298/fez/README.md

 - If you want to suggest a feature, create an issue describing that feature, and attempt to implement it obeying the named guidelines.

+- API docs can be found in a running installion at /api .

 ## Meta

 ### License